 5. During the actual practice, try to be aware of your wandering thoughts and gently bring your mind back to the object.

 Let us say you decide to do trāṭaka for a period of ten minutes.
 For those ten minutes, you must be still like a rock restricting your eye movements as well.
 It is important to not blink at all.
 Tears will start to roll down, but you should stay unmoved.
-Each time your mind goes off the tangent, bring your focus back to the object.
+Each time your mind goes off on a tangent, bring your focus back to the object.
 You can do trāṭaka on any object, but doing it on a candle flame has a purifying effect on your mind.

 It is best to do the practice at least twice a day: in the morning and before going to bed at night.
 Steadily and gradually increase your ability to stay unblinking as part of this practice.
 It requires patience and resolve.
 If you have both, you are bound to gain benefits from the practice.

 The right practice of traṭaka helps one still the mind and calm it down.
-It acts as a catalyst in building a one-pointed concentration with better memory retention and recall.
+It acts as a catalyst in building one-pointed concentration with better memory retention and recall.

 However, these are not the only benefits.
 Let me share a yogic secret with you; your body is run by ten different energies.
 You can read about these vital energies in detail here.
 The five primary ones I will cover in due course under Physical Transformation.
 Their names are listed in the article on depression, just in case, for your reference.
 The five secondary ones are called naga, kurma, krkara, devadatta and dhananjaya; they are responsible for belching, sneezing, blinking, yawning and twitching respectively.

 The practice of traṭaka stills the five secondary energies giving you control over the aforesaid involuntary functions of the body.
 Such control is necessary for the advanced seeker who wishes to enjoy uninterrupted tranquil equipoise.
-During meditation, if any of the above five occurs, an awareness of the body emerges instantly, abruptly breaking the state of oneness.
+During meditation, if any of the above five occur, an awareness of the body emerges instantly, abruptly breaking the state of oneness.

 This finishes the exposition on concentration.
 The next post in the series will get to the crux of the matter, i.e. meditation.